shravanasati/emozi-website/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list
+ -->

+# emozi-website

+A modern emojipasta generator.

+btw we also have a [cli](https://github.com/shravanasati/emozi).

+### Development Environment Setup

+We'll be using pnpm for javascript dependency management.

+Once you've cloned the repository,

+1. `pnpm i` to install all the packages.

+2. `pnpm run dev` to run vite server.

+3. `go build` to run go binary.